bonesoul/CoiniumServ/README.md

 ### License

-CoiniumServ - crypto currency pool software

-Copyright (C) 2013 - 2014, Coinium Project - http://www.coinium.org
+Copyright (C) 2013 - 2014, Coinium & CoiniumServ Project - http://www.coinium.org

 This software is dual-licensed: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by